ComicStrip/node.js-podcastindex-org-example/README.md

 how to use:

+1) download node.js with npm from https://nodejs.org/en/download/
+(available for mac, Windows, Linux, docker, etc)

-1) execute in command line:
+2) execute in command line:

     npm install

-2) execute in command line:
+3) execute in command line:

     node index.js

-3) open in any web browser the following URL:
+4) open in any web browser the following URL:

 http://localhost:3333